damjanZGB/lufthansa-inspiria-strands/README.md

 Multi-agent orchestration for Lufthansa Group inspiration assistants, powered by **AWS Strands** (target AWS profile: `dAisy_picker`).
 This repository (currently a sub-folder until we split it into its own repo) contains the system design, agent specifications, and deployment plan for a trio of cooperating agents:

 1. **Supervisor (Conductor)** – Reasoning + orchestration layer.
-Converts time phrases, builds the Strands conversation graph, tracks session context, delegates to sub-agents, and produces the final response.
+Converts time phrases, builds the Strands conversation graph, tracks session context, delegates to sub-agents, and produces the final response (`supervisor/agent.py`).
-2. **Flight Search Agent** – Talks to the Google Flights/Calendar/Explore microservices exposed in this repo (`google-api.mjs`).
+2. **Flight Search Agent** – Talks to Google Flights via SearchAPI using the Strands `http_request` tool (`flight_search/agent.py`).
 Supports one-way and round-trip itineraries.
 3. **Destination Scout Agent** – Fetches inspirational destination intel (city highlights, weather, events).
 Starts with search APIs (SerpAPI, Open-Meteo) and can extend to Bedrock RAG or internal travel CMS feeds.

 The existing **Paul/Gina/Bianca** React frontends remain the user entry point; their proxy just needs a new `/invoke` target that calls the AWS Strands supervisor.
 The Browser UI already passes `lat/lon`, which enables auto-detection of the nearest Lufthansa Group airport (confirmed by the Supervisor before proceeding) via a public IATA lookup API (no internal `tools/iata/lookup` usage).